greatericontop/weaponmaster/FEATURES.md

 ### Summon Sniper

-Summons a skilled skeleton sniper to assassin you.
+Summons a skilled skeleton sniper to assassinate you.

 ### Call Agents